gitter-badger/Revised-CommAI-env/README.md

 ### RAW INFORMATION

-Raw reports of lines added & deleted, commits, and other activity can be viewed via the Pulse and other other tabs at the top of the page.
+Raw reports of lines added & deleted, commits, and other activity can be viewed via the Pulse and other tabs at the top of the page.

 ### CommAI-env Background